 Our work differs from past studies in a number of ways.
 Rather than looking at the geographic concentration of firms engaged in the production of goods (such as manufacturing), we use a new location-based data set that allows us to consider the spatial concentration of private R&D establishments.
-Hence, rather than focusing on the overall concentration of R&D employment, we analyze the clustering of individual R&D labs.
+Rather than focusing on the overall concentration of R&D employment, we analyze the clustering of individual R&D labs.
 Our analytical approach also permits such clustering to be identified at a range of scales in continuous space, rather than at a single predefined scale.
 While this multiple-scale approach is similar in spirit to that of DO, our test statistics are based on Ripley's K-function rather than the "K-density" approach of DO.
 One advantage of K-functions is that they can easily be disaggregated to yield information about the spatial locations of clusters at various scales.
 Our tests for the localization of R&D labs also control for industrial concentration and, in particular, the concentration of manufacturing employment.
-Finally, in addition to these cluster-identification results, we present an initial analysis of the economic significance of such clusters in terms of increased patent productivity of labs within clusters.
+Finally, in addition to these cluster-identification results, we show that patents from these clusters generate citations that are more localized than are patent citations in general.